Applying to Graduate School

-Official transcripts of your undergraduate work and any other graduate work you have completed must be sent to the graduate schools.
-This may be done at the end of your junior year or in the middle of your senior year or, for those going on later, at any point after you have graduated.
-Contact the registrar's office to have your transcripts sent; anticipate a fee for this service.
+Official transcripts of your undergraduate work and any other graduate work you have completed must be sent to graduate schools.
+This may be done at the end of your junior year or in the middle of your senior year or after graduation.
+Contact the registrar's office to have your transcripts sent.
+Anticipate a fee for this service.

 Letters of Recommendation

-Ideally, you should begin to think about this a year before applying to graduate school in order to ensure that professors and other relevant professionals have gotten to know you well enough to write good references.
+Ideally, you should begin to think about this a year before applying to graduate school.
+This ensures professors and other professionals have gotten to know you well enough to write good references.
 Most graduate programs require that two or three recommendation letters be sent.
 Some programs enclose evaluation forms to be filled out by each reference.

-School prefer and sometimes require that at least one and sometimes two references be on the faculty or staff of a university or college, preferably in the same department where you are currently studying and/or in the same field in which you are applying to do your graduate study.
+Schools prefer that at least one reference be on faculty/staff of a college, preferably in your department.
 If you have worked in a job related to the field, a supervisor may provide an excellent reference.

 When approaching people for reference letters, ask each person if s/he knows you well enough to write a meaningful letter.
 Also provide as much "lead time" as possible, a month or more if possible.
 If the individual appears reluctant, politely say you can find someone else.

-To help the person write a relevant, favorable letter, it is best to provide a copy of your resume, your goals for graduate school, the schools to which you are applying and any forms the person has been requested to complete.
+To help the person write a relevant, favorable letter, provide a copy of your resume, your goals for graduate school and the schools to which you are applying.
+Include any forms the person has been requested to complete.
 Also include a stamped, addressed envelope unless the school has specified a different procedure.
 Don't be afraid to check with each reference one or more times prior to the deadline to see if the letter has been sent.
 Many people with good intentions get busy and forget the deadline.